 Use the promise of playtime as a reward, and the end of playtime as a punishment for harmful behavior.
 While training, regularly give your Griff chances to solve puzzles and exercise its powerful mind.

 Griffs are relatively low-maintenance, low-shedding dogs, but their coats do require some attention.
 Brush your Griff weekly to keep its wiry coat from tangling.
 If you find it’s getting hard to run a brush through its fur, you might need to strip it by hand to help the coat turn over.
 You can learn to do this yourself or go to a professional groomer instead.

 Other than hair, you’ll need to brush your Griff’s teeth and clip its nails at least once a week.
 It’s a good idea to trim its ear hair regularly to prevent infections.

-- Check out our reviews for the top rated brands: Best Slicker Brushes
+Check out our reviews for the top-rated brands:

 Griffs are generally healthy dogs.
 Like a lot of gun dogs, they were bred for hunting skills rather than looks, making them fit, active specimens overall.
 Most of their common health problems are minor.

 Hip and elbow dysplasia: Dysplasia refers to a malformed hip or elbow joint, which can start causing pain at any point in your dog’s life.
 Dysplasia conditions are not fatal, but if unchecked, can decrease a dog’s quality of life.
 Breeders are required to screen parents for the dysplasia gene, but it’s still possible that a Griff could be born with the condition.

 Eye conditions: Wirehaired Pointing Griffons occasionally suffer from entropion and ectropion.
 Both these conditions are minor deformities of the eyelid, which can cause pain, tears, and even blindness if left untreated.
 Both entropion and ectropion can be fixed with surgery.